Majortel System Controller

 Alarm History File Clearing

-The alarm history file will store 200 events.
+The alarm history table will store 200 events.
 Each event receives a time stamp.
 Round file operation will overwrite the oldest table entry.

 Charge Rate and Current Limit